MeganGall/socialjusticeopps/README.md

 [Crack the Code](https://www.crackthecode.io/) | "Crack the Code supports the personal and professional growth of people working in progressive data, analytics, and technology.
 We started as a conference series for women, genderqueer, and trans people working in the field, and we have expanded to organize events and trainings for people of all backgrounds." |

+[Find me on Twitter: @DocGallJr](https://twitter.com/DocGallJr) if you want to talk shop.